laro/Cone/README.md

     - Curly brackets only for initializer lists, i.e. for tuples, lists etc.
     - Square brackets for arrays.
 10. `0` shouldn't be a null pointer constant.
-    - Not allowed
+    - Not allowed, use `NullPtr`.
 11. `this` shouldn't be a pointer.
-    - Better it is a reference
+    - Better it is a reference.

 ## Capabilities of Julia